diabeticus95/Vaccines_sentiment/README.md

 # Vaccines_sentiment
-Script used for analysing sentiment towards vaccines on polish internet
+Scripts used for gathering data and analysing sentiment towards vaccines on polish internet

 Files description:
 * threads.py, wp_pl.py, check_date.py - web scraping scripts, used to gather and save all posts from forum.parenting.pl which are about vaccinations